 And The Cream Will Always Rise To The Top

 I've debated for a long time to publish a post like this, so when I put it together I wanted to make sure it was "informative", rather than controversial.
 There should be no controversy in talking about market saturation.
 It's something I have speculated about for the past few years and it's clearly occurring, but what can be done?
-The only thing that can be done is to keep doing what I've tried to drive home all the these years and to continue to separate myself from all the other wedding DJs.
+The only thing that can be done is to keep doing what I've tried to drive home all the these years and to continue to separate myself from my competition by providing the absolute best service possible.

 The Mike Bills Podcast Is Here For You